pemcg/manageiq-automation-howto-guide/chapter18/service_reconfiguration.md

 end
 ```

-##### list_smart_class_parameters
+##### ListSmartClassParameters

-The Method **list\_smart\_class\_parameters** retrieves the hostgroup\_id and puppetclass_id from previous elements, and makes a call to get the puppet smart class parameters associated with the host group.
-For each parameter returned it then makes a further call to cross-reference against the requested puppet class (this operation will be slow if many puppet classes with smart class variables are defined in our host group, but is suitable for our example).
+The **list\_smart\_class\_parameters** Method retrieves the hostgroup\_id and puppetclass_id from previous elements, and makes a call to get the puppet smart class parameters associated with the host group.
+For each parameter returned it then makes a further call to cross-reference against the requested puppet class (this operation will be slow if many puppet classes with smart class variables are defined in our host group, but is suitable for our example):

 ```ruby
 hostgroup_id    = $evm.object['dialog_hostgroup_id']